NeuralStorm/MATLAB-offline-neural-analysis/docs/ica_main.md

 # ica_main

-## Summary
+## Purpose

 The `ica_main` function performs independent component analysis.

+## Usage

 Once the target directory has been set up with the [required file structure](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/file_layout.md), and filenames match the [required naming conventions](https://github.com/NeuralStorm/MATLAB-offline-neural-analysis/blob/kevin-docs/docs/filename_convention.md), make sure that MONA is in your Matlab path and run `ica_main` in the command window to start the program.

 ## Configuration File